Drupal 8 and Web Personalization for Vivint Smart Home

 Personalized results, delivered.

-Smart Content, a custom Drupal 8 module developed in-house, made it possible to generate different versions of the results page.
+Smart Content, a custom Drupal 8 module designed and built by our own Drupal developers in-house, made it possible to generate different versions of the results page.
 Based on the different user personas, the results page displayed a personalized smart home kit recommendation and displayed supporting content that the different users identify with.
 For example, if a user fit the “Conserve” persona, the header video that appears on their version of the results page addresses pain points that are common among those users.

 The results page also generates personalized content based on a user’s location.
 If a user chooses to input their zip code, the results page displays insights about their potential energy savings, and data about how many other Vivint Smart Homes are in their area.